/

 Engineering

-Engineering programs consistently attract top students from across Canada and around the world.
+Canadian engineering programs consistently attract top students from across the country and around the world.
+Mechanical, civil and electrical engineering are the most popular undergraduate specialties but software engineering is catching up, with an 11.3 per cent increase in degrees awarded from 2020 to 2022.
 While grade cut-offs vary depending on the program, an average in the high 80s to low 90s is typically required in core subjects like physics, chemistry, advanced functions and calculus.
 But great marks aren’t enough.
-Skills like problem-solving and teamwork are increasingly sought by employers and university admissions teams.
+Skills like problem-solving and teamwork are increasingly sought by university admissions teams.
 The supplementary portion of the engineering application allows students to highlight extracurricular activities, awards and accomplishments that showcase their passion and commitment to the field.

 Once a student is in an engineering program, they’ll find it academically rigorous.
 Time management and organizational skills are critical to success, as is learning to ask for help when needed—a foreign concept for the kind of high achiever this field typically attracts.
 Academic advisers can help students manage their workload and develop learning skills, and connect them to mental-health resources.
 Student clubs and design teams help build community and let students explore what they’re learning in a tangible, hands-on way.

 Co-op and internship structures vary depending on the school, and each model has pros and cons.
 Some schools offer optional 12- to 16-month local and international placements that most students take after their third year.
-These longer stints provide more time to make an impression and take on more responsibility, but they can be an uncomfortably prolonged experience if the workplace doesn’t end up being a good fit.
+These longer stints give students more time to make an impression and take on more responsibility, but they can be an uncomfortably prolonged experience if the workplace doesn’t end up being a good fit.

 Others have programs where the students alternate between four months at school and four months working full-time.
 These allow for a broader range of job experiences, where students can take what they learn in the classroom to the job and back again.
 But they also provide less opportunity for building long-term relationships, and relocating to various cities for placements can be disruptive.